 Most pedestrian accidents involve a motorist striking someone walking across or near the road.
 When a driver acts negligently behind the wheel, he or she can face responsibility for any injuries that result.

 One of the most important steps in filing a pedestrian accident case is using the legal theory of negligence to prove fault.
 To claim negligence, you must show that the driver had a duty to protect your wellbeing, that duty was broken, and that this failure directly caused your injuries.

-Because all motorists assume a responsibility to drive safely when they get behind the wheel, a skilled lawyer would point out that the at-fault party had a clear a duty of care to protect you as you crossed the street.
+Because all motorists assume a responsibility to drive safely when they get behind the wheel, a skilled lawyer would argue that the at-fault party had a clear duty of care to protect you as you crossed the street.
 Furthermore, you can gather medical records and doctors’ reports to establish a link between the accident and your injuries.

 Where most pedestrian accident cases become complicated is proving that the driver failed in their duty to protect a pedestrian, also known as a breach of duty.
-In most cases, a plaintiff must show that the defendant driver was violating a rule of the road or at the very least was driving in a careless manner.
-Common examples of qualifying actions include:
+In most cases, you must show that the at-fault driver was violating a rule of the road, or at the very least, was driving carelessly.
+Common examples of actions that may constitute a breach in the duty of care include:

 Potential Compensation for Injured Pedestrians

 The amount of compensation you receive after a pedestrian accident depends heavily on the severity of your injuries and the extent of your medical expenses.
 Common examples of injuries that may warrant a pedestrian accident case include: